aidan-ricci/drumbeatlabs-sample-matcher/README.md

 ### 4. **Responsive & Accessible**
 - **Mobile-first design**: Works seamlessly on phones, tablets, and desktops
-- **Glassmorphism aesthetic**: Modern, clean design with subtle animations
+- **Glassmorphism aesthetic**: Modern, clean, and simple design that can be easily improved with more complex animations and interactions
 - **Error handling**: Clear error messages with actionable next steps

 ---